 Newfoundlands are not only loving companions, but they are also amazing workers.
-With their webbed feet and thick, waterproof coats, they evolved into perfect water dogs.
-They originated in the Canadian province of Newfoundland where, for centuries, they have worked alongside fisherman and saved numerous people from drowning.
-It's simply in their nature to assist and protect people, but always with a gentle spirit.
+With their webbed feet and waterproof coats, they evolved into ideal water dogs, aiding fishermen and saving people from drowning.
+It's simply in their nature to assist and protect people—especially children—but always with a gentle spirit.

 06 of 10